DamianGN136/cse15l-lab-reports/cs15lLabReport1.md

 `Are you sure you want to continue connecting (yes/no/[fingerprint])?`

 You are going to want to type in yes since you are connecting to the server for the first time
 *Note*: If you get this message when you connect to a server you connect to often, it could mean someone is trying to listen in on or control the connection!

+After that, you will be prompted to enter a password.
+This password is the password to your cs15 account.
+If you don't know your password, you can use this link to look up your account: [https://sdacs.ucsd.edu/~icc/index.php](https://sdacs.ucsd.edu/~icc/index.php)